Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

 Serotonin Imbalance

-Serotonin deficiency has been linked with anxiety disorders like OCD.
+Serotonin imbalance has been linked with OCD.
 Serotonin is a neurotransmitter that sends chemical messages between the brain and your body.
-Serotonin helps regulate mood, sleep, bone health, and digestion to name a few.
-Medications called selective serotonin reuptake inhibitors (SSRIs) can help treat OCD by helping create a better balance of serotonin in the brain.
+Serotonin helps regulate your mood, sleep, bone health, and digestion to name a few functions.
+Medications called Selective Serotonin Reuptake Inhibitors (SSRIs) can help treat OCD by creating a better balance of serotonin in the brain.

 Environmental Factors